indr/htmlcg-examples/README.md

 # htmlcg-starter

-Project structure with samples for a new htmlcg-framework project
+Project structure with samples for a new [htmlcg-framework](https://github.com/indr/htmlcg-framework) project.

 ## Usage